PFython/log2d/README.md

 main|WARNING |2022-10-25T19:34:30+0100|Danger, Will Robinson!
 ```

-> _In place of `.warning` you can use any of the standard log levels, either upper or lower case: DEBUG, INFO, WARNING, ERROR, and CRITICAL_
+> _In place of `.warning` you can use any of the standard log levels, either upper or lower case: DEBUG, INFO, WARNING, ERROR, and CRITICAL/FATAL_

 ### **Create a logger that just outputs to a file:**